dominioncfg/just-functional-read-the-docs/pages/getting-started.md

 //result = 144
 ```

-or evaluate an expression like this:
+or evaluate an constant expression like this:

 ```C#
 string fx = "(3*4)^2";